PaulinaJohn/Helping_to_Prevent_Employee_Turnover/Turnover_Report.md

 I have taken a liking to applying it in my projects as it helps for **structured thinking**.
-While there are other variations of the process, like the EMC data analytics life-cycle, the SAS data analytics life-cycle, the big data analytics…, etc., I used the Google Data analytics process as my guide in this project.
-It includes the **Ask**-**Prepare**-**Process**-**Analyze**-**Share**-**Act** phases.
+While there are other variations of the process, like the EMC data analytics life-cycle, the SAS data analytics life-cycle, the big data analytics, etc., I used the Google Data analytics process as my guide in this project.
+It consists of the **Ask**-**Prepare**-**Process**-**Analyze**-**Share**-**Act** phases.

 ## **Ask:**